-Eat Well Health helps Support at Home providers deliver nutrition support
+Eat Well Health helps Support at Home providers identify nutrition risk earlier

-to help eligible clients access funded nutrition support in a way that is clinically appropriate, compliant, and easy to deliver within existing care models.
+Eat Well Health provides nutrition screening and nutrition support shakes to help eligible clients access funded support when meals are not enough.
+Our model is designed to be clinically appropriate, compliant and easy to implement within existing care pathways.

 How we work with providers